 Pest control service

-To book Opkill call 0800 980 4142 - when calling, let the member of staff know you are a resident of Lichfield District - treatments cost £42 (inc VAT).
-There is a one working day response time (providing Opkill can access your property).
+To book Opkill call 0800 980 4142 - when calling, let the member of staff know you are a resident of Lichfield District - treatments cost £45.60 (inc VAT).
 Opkill will need a minimum of one visit.

 The common wasp (Vespula vulgaris) and German wasp (Vespula germanica) are the most common species found in the UK and are almost identical in appearance.